Basic SEO Knowledge: 19 Tips You Should Know

 Social media sharing increases your click-through, chances of people linking to content, and overall page impression.
 Search engines register these as visitor engagement which directly affects your ranking.

-Your share buttons strategically placed to be easily accessible and must agree with your website design.
+Your share buttons are strategically placed to be easily accessible and must agree with your website design.
 They should not be obtrusive but should be obvious, easy to see, and pleasing to the user.

 You should place the button on the landing pages, blog posts, job postings, and resources like infographics and eBooks.